Thai billionaire muscles in on Heineken Tiger beer deal

 Kindest Place Groups, a vehicle owned by Charoen's son-in-law, made a surprise offer of S$55 a share to buy F&N's direct stake in APB, S$5 a share more than Heineken agreed to pay in its deal announced last week.
 F&N controls around 40 percent of APB, mostly via a joint venture with Heineken.

-Heineken, which controls 42 percent of APB, agreed to pay F&N S$50 a share for its APB stake which values it at S$5.1 billion.
-The Heineken deal is worth around $6 billion if a buyout of minority shareholders is included.
+Heineken, which controls 42 percent of APB, agreed to pay F&N S$50 a share for its APB stake which values it at S$5.1 billion ($4.1 billion).
+The Heineken deal is worth around $6 billion if a buyout of minority shareholders is included [ID:nL6E8J3OWA].

 Heineken's APB bid is already at a rich multiple of 17.4 times (EBITDA) core profits, above the 15.4 times paid by Anheuser Busch InBev (ABI.BR) for Mexico's Modelo in June.